What We Stand For

 Stand for Children Washington is a membership organization working to advance public education, empower parents, and elect courageous leaders.

 Our mission is to ensure that all children, regardless of their background, graduate from high school prepared for, and with access to college or career training.
 To make that happen, we:

 - Educate and empower parents, teachers, and community members to demand excellent public schools;

 - Ensure the policies and funding we advocate for reach classrooms and help students.

 We believe all children deserve an equal opportunity to succeed in life.
 Education is the key that unlocks the door to success, but far too many children, through no fault of their own, aren’t getting the education they need to make it in life.
-At Stand for Children, we are passionately committed to righting this wrong, so that all children, regardless of their background, can graduate from high school prepared for and with access to college.
+At Stand for Children, we are passionately committed to righting this wrong, so that all children, regardless of their background, can graduate from high school prepared for and with access to college or career training.

 Results for all children.
 It takes all of us, working together, to create change that will improve the lives of all our kids.